 Our program has many trials underway in any given year.
 When projects are nearing completion, we provide updates (see links below).
-Links are also provided for relevant OSU Extension Service publications and research papers here or on Dr. Strik’s faculty page.
+For access to Dr. Strik's published papers and Extension publications, refer to her faculty page in the Department of Horticulture at Oregon State University:

 Garden Time features Dr. Bernadine Strik and the OSU berry program

 Past Research Projects & Ongoing Plantings